 Every parent wants the best for their children.
 Sometimes, though, a child has developmental or medical needs far beyond a parent’s ability to provide.
 Other times, the parents may lack the resources or tools to meet their child’s needs.

-The remarkable track record of VNSNY’s Nurse-Family Partnership speaks to the power of this program.
-The NFP program identifies first-time, low-income mothers-to-be—nearly half of whom are still in their teens—and pairs them with a specially trained VNSNY nurse.
-The two meet regularly from pregnancy through the child’s second birthday, which gives the mother time to learn and master the tools she needs to maintain her health, enhance her child’s development, and plan for her child’s future and pursue her own educational and career goals.
+The remarkable success of VNSNY’s Nurse-Family Partnership speaks volumes to the power of this evidence-based program, which pairs each mother with a specially trained VNSNY nurse.
+Meeting regularly with the mother from pregnancy through the child’s second birthday, the nurse monitors the mother’s and child’s health, encourages mother-child interactions such as reading aloud that enhance the baby’s development, and helps the mother plan for her child’s future and pursue her own educational and career goals.

 The program is clearly working.
-Research shows that, compared to their peers, women who participate in the Nurse-Family Partnership tend to have better prenatal health, wait longer to have another child, and are more likely to continue school and get a job.
+Research shows that women who participate in the Nurse-Family Partnership tend to have better prenatal health, wait longer to have another child, and are more likely to continue school and get a job.
 Decreases in preterm deliveries and reductions in both maternal and child mortality, as well as increased breastfeeding and child immunization rates, are just a few of the NFP’s positive maternal and child health outcomes.

 Although Marlenne appreciated VNSNY’s Nurse-Family Partnership throughout her pregnancy and her daughter’s infancy, she realized the power of the program when motherhood suddenly felt unmanageable.